tialaaa/fitlit/README.md

 - Jacob: This was my first project utilizing fetch and get and learning how to manipulate data from API’s.
 It was 100% a rocky start but once it clicked it clicked, learning that once we pull the API’s only THEN could we utilize
   the information was really cool to me!
 - Michael: The order of operations.
 Being able to set up a basic framework, TDD, fetch data, and then display all that data on the page before getting too heavy with css proved to be a really nice/clean workflow.
+- Sara: fetching data, writing tests using TDD, manipulating data via iterator methods, better understanding class-to-class interaction
 #### Challenges:

 - Tiala: Using the fetch method for API calls brought challenges to this project.
 Since this was another new concept, it took some trial and error to fully understand how Promises work and how to utilize the information returned in a Promise.
 - Michael: Utilizing the promise.all and understanding what was happening took some research and resources.
 There were some bugs in a couple of our methods that took a lot of time to figure out why our page was displaying incorrect data.
+- Sara: Knowing how to use Promise.all for fetched data